intel-lab-lkp/linux/Documentation/driver-api/gpio/legacy.rst

 		poll(2) will return whenever the interrupt was triggered.
 If you use poll(2), set the events POLLPRI.
 If you use select(2), set the file descriptor in exceptfds.
-After poll(2) returns, either lseek(2) to the beginning of the sysfs file and read the new value or close the file and re-open it to read the value.
+After poll(2) returns, use pread(2) to read the value at offset zero.
+Alternatively, either lseek(2) to the beginning of the sysfs file and read the new value or close the file and re-open it to read the value.

 	"edge" ... reads as either "none", "rising", "falling", or "both".
 Write these strings to select the signal edge(s)